LayoutLMv2: Multi-modal Pre-training for Visually-Rich Document Understanding: Details of Datasets

 \paragraph{Kleister-NDA}

 Kleister-NDA~\citep{graliski2020kleister} contains non-disclosure agreements collected from the EDGAR database, including 254 documents for training, 83 documents for validation, and 203 documents for testing.
 This task is defined to extract the values of four fixed keys.
-We get the entity-level F1 score from the official evaluation tools.\footnote{ \url{https://gitlab.com/filipg/geval}} Words and bounding boxes are extracted from the raw PDF file.
+We get the entity-level F1 score from the official evaluation tools.\footnote{\url{https://gitlab.com/filipg/geval}} Words and bounding boxes are extracted from the raw PDF file.
 We use heuristics to locate entity spans because the normalized standard answers may not appear in the utterance.
+As the labeled answers are normalized into a canonical form, we apply post-processing heuristics to convert the extracted date information into the ``YYYY-MM-DD'' format, and company names into the abbreviations such as ``LLC'' and ``Inc.''.

 \paragraph{RVL-CDIP}

 RVL-CDIP~\citep{harley2015icdar} consists of 400,000 grayscale images, with 8:1:1 for the training set, validation set, and test set.
 A multi-class single-label classification task is defined on RVL-CDIP.
 The images are categorized into 16 classes, with 25,000 images per class.
 The evaluation metric is the overall classification accuracy.
 Text and layout information is extracted by Microsoft OCR.